McGrawCenter/ABCBooks/README.md

 https://github.com/internetarchive/bookreader

 ##Additional Drupal Modules

 [Flag Bookmarking module](https://www.drupal.org/project/flag) For saving bookmarks of page images for display in the users' profile pages.

 BookTags.
 A custom module for the collection of tags associated with book page images.

+[Views](https://www.drupal.org/project/views) The archive makes extensive use of the Views module.

 ## Links